-A copy of these rules can also be downloaded from here.
+A copy of the rules can also be downloaded from here.

-The course runs from the near the Guide dogs for the blind Association car park on Hillfields, Burghfield Common, to the Hatch – a length of 850m and a drop of 40m.
-The bends near the Guide Dogs HQ and the junction for James Lane are quite sharp, the former having an adverse camber, and the gradient before James Lane is 11%.
-Some karts can be expected to reach high speeds, safety is paramount at this event and we expect you to be mindful of your safety, and that of the crowd as you undertake this challenging course.
+The course starts from the near the Guide Dogs for the Blind Association car park on Hillfields, Burghfield Common, to the Hatch – a length of 850m and a drop of 40m.
+The bends near the Guide Dogs HQ and the junction for James Lane are quite sharp with adverse cambers, be careful and mindful for the trees along the right-hand verge as you descend.
+The gradient before James Lane is 11%.
+Some karts can be expected to reach speeds in excess of 30 mph.

-There will be a narrow chicane near the Guide Dogs HQ, it will be heavy and cause damage to karts if struck.
-It is designed to prevent karts from gaining too much speed before the steepest section of the course, and to test the skills of the driver.
+There shall be a narrow chicane near the Guide Dogs HQ, it will be formed using water-filled barriers, heavy and could damage your kart if struck.
+It is designed to prevent karts from gaining too much speed before the steepest section of the course and to test your skill as a driver.

-At the Rose Lawn, there will be a stepper – this will be a series of small steps, it is designed to test the suspension and construction of your Kart
+At the Rose Lawn, there will be a stepper.
+This shall be a series of small steps designed to test the construction and suspension of your Kart.

-The final test will be a water based obstacle to negotiate between the Rose Lawn and the finish line – for those going slowly – you WILL get wet
+The final test shall be a water-based obstacle to negotiate between the Rose Lane and the finish line – for those going slowly – you WILL get wet!!

 Our decision will be final.